Note: Although Services are still fully supported in Sails 1.0, it is recommended that you use helpers instead.

 Another benefit of using services in Sails is that they are globalized--you don't have to use

 require() to access them (although you can if you prefer.
 And you can disable the automatic exposure of global variables in your app's configuration.)
-By default, you can access a service and call its helpers (e.g.
+By default, you can access a service and call its functions (e.g.

 EmailService.sendPasswordRecoveryEmail()) from anywhere: within controller actions, from inside other services, in custom model methods, or even from command-line scripts.